Five major differences between Alteryx and Xplenty:

 “If I had to describe one thing that I enjoy the most about XPlenty – it would be the number of connections that I seem to be able to facilitate intuitively.
 I'm not a DBA - I'm a BI Analyst who needed to expand his role into a bit of data management for various reasons, and I've found the transition painless and liberating with Xplenty.
 We needed to connect a number of sources, transform data, and load them into one centralized location fairly quickly with limited bandwidth from our DBAs.
 Xplenty enabled me, and one other analyst, to pick up that bit of the workload without a ton of training - so we were able to meet our deadlines.
 The speed and consistency of XPlenty are impressive, and it more than makes up for what a few tools in our kit may be lacking.” -Johnnie W.

-Like most user-friendly ETL solutions, Alteryx and Xplenty include tools for extracting and pushing data to and from Salesforce.
+Like most user-friendly ETL solutions, Alteryx and Xplenty include tools for extracting and pushing data to and from Salesforce CRM.
 Let’s see how they compare.

 Alteryx: One-Way Salesforce Integrations